-Insight #3: The App Power allows to measure app performance on the long-term
+Insight #3: The App Power allows you to measure an app’s performance in the long term

-Last but not least, the App Power provides an accurate indication of the success of an app globally over time, on the long term.
+Last but not least, the App Power provides an accurate indication of the success of an app globally over time.

 As we know, category rankings are very volatile and often fluctuate.
-For instance, it is not always easy to compare a just-launched app with an app that has over 2 years.
+For instance, it is not always easy to compare a just-launched app or a trending app with an app that has over 2 years.

-Thanks to our app power indicator, you can now effectively measure an app performance objectively and understand its real strength.
+Thanks to our app power indicator, you can now effectively measure an app’s performance objectively and understand its real strength.

-Another example shows here an app which has a sudden ranking increase but quickly came back to its initial ranking.
+As a comparison, the next example shows an app that has a sudden ranking increase but quickly came back to its initial ranking.

-As we can see, the App Power only shows a gentle progression on the day of the ranking spike but doesn’t seem to be very much affected.
+As we can see below, the App Power only shows a gentle progression around the days of the ranking spike but doesn’t seem to be very much affected.

-Key points: the app rankings are very volatile while the App Power takes depicts the app performance globally, lowering the effects of sudden increases (or decreases) or an app’s rankings.
+Key points: the app rankings can be very volatile while the App Power depicts the app performance over time, lowering the effects of short-lived increases (or decreases) of an app’s rankings.

 The App Power vs the ASO Score